telliott99/MySwift/chapter1.rst

 Swift has the notions of intervals, ranges, and strides.

-It also has both a closed interval or range (that includes both endpoints), and a half-open one, which extends up to but does not include the top value.
+It also has both a closed or half-open intervals and ranges.
+A closed interval includes both endpoints, and a half-open one extends up to but does not include the top value.

-An interval contains the values between two endpoints, but it does not know anything about iterating through the values or incrementing them.
-An interval can extend between one (or two) non-integer values, and another value can be tested for inclusion in the interval.
+An interval "contains" the values between two endpoints, but it does not know anything about iterating through the values or incrementing them.
+An interval can even extend between one (or two) *non-integer* values, and a value of interest can then be tested for inclusion in the interval.

 From StackOverflow